Codefeater/Kaggle_Reuse_Code/README.md

 Reuse the code and Join the next Competition

-## Stacking
+## Regression And Classification

-DM : Main File, generate meta_features
-basic_parameters: the different parameters of xgb, easy to modify
+feat_engineer.py : Main File, your main work about feature engineer config_params.py: the different parameters of xgb, easy to modify
-single_xgb: xgb.cv, will be execute in the submission file
-stack_model: !! main file, Teaching you Stacking
-submission: submissoin file
+stack_model.py: the main stacking technique here execute_base.py:  execute different model and get the meta features stacking_submit.py: get the meta features. and generate submissoin file

-## About Features
+## residual
 feat_to_feat: using the most useful features to generate others features

 ## Others
-My code is rotten ;(, and the file cannot execute directly, but you can judge what is the file doing.
+Keep on!